Genuineh/AspEmojiAttribute/README.md

 # AspEmojiAttribute
-Attribute about emoji in Asp net core
+Attribute about emoji in Asp .net core